tddfellow/tddfellow.github.io/source/_posts/2016-10-19-do-more-with-baby-steps-tdd.markdown

 ---
 layout: post
 title: "Do More With Baby-Steps TDD"
 description: "I'm usually advocating for the Baby-Steps Test-Driven Development with Triangulation.
 On the first encounter, this technique seems very verbose and everybody wonders how can it possibly work and why I am very productive with it.
 Let me tell you about that.
-First let's quickly recap both techniques..."
+First, let's quickly recap both techniques..."
 date: 2016-10-19 23:15:12 +0200
 comments: true
 categories: